joysontelem/mysqlpgsql/README.md

 	sudo apt-get install python3-tk  //installation of tkinter module <br/>
 	python3 app.py

-	-- we will PgSQL or MySQL using Radio buttons
-	-- dump file will be browse with the Browse button
-	-- Clicking Convert button will displayed the corresponding commands in the textarea below.
+	-- we will choose PgSQL or MySQL using Radio buttons -- dump file will be browsed with the Browse button -- Clicking Convert button will displayed the corresponding commands in the textarea below.
 	-- the sql commands in textbox can be saved using Save As button.